adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter1/firstapp_pc.md

     - Click **OK**.
 The username and password will be validated before proceeding.
     - Click **OK** to close the Add data connection blade.

 This produces another deployment step that creates a SQL database with your settings and binds it to the App Service.
 Once complete, the connection **MS_TableConnectionString** will be listed in Data Connections blade.

 ![Successful Data Connection][img26]

 ### Deploying the Azure Mobile Apps Backend

 Deploying to Azure as a developer can be accomplished while entirely within Visual Studio:

 1. Right-Click the **Backend** project, then select **Publish...**.
 2. The following will be shown:

     ![Publish Dialog][img3]

     If you have an earlier version of Visual Studio, a different screen will be shown.
 If Azure App Service is not listed, ensure you have the latest version of Azure SDK installed - at least v2.9.

 3. Click **Microsoft Azure App Service**.
 4. Click **Select Existing**, then click **Publish**.
 5. You may be prompted to enter your Azure credentials here.
 Enter the same information that you enter to access the Azure Portal.
 6. In the lower box, expand the resource group that you created and select the app service you created in the portal.
 7. Click **OK**.

 Visual Studio will open a browser pointing to the root of your Azure App Service.
 Add `/tables/todoitem?ZUMO-API-VERSION=2.0.0` to the end of the URL.
 This will show the JSON contents of the table that was defined as a table controller in the backend.

 !!! info
     You will see the word ZUMO all over the SDK, including in optional HTTP headers and throughout the SDK source code.
 ZUMO was the original code name within Microsoft for A<b>ZU</b>re <b>MO</b>bile.

+## Building The Mobile Client

 !!! info
     When you compile a Xamarin.Forms application for a specific platform, you are producing a true native application for that platform - whether it be iOS, Android or Windows

-## Building The Mobile Client

 Now that the mobile backend is created and deployed, we can move onto the client side of things.
 Right-Click the solution and select **Add** -> **New Project...**.
 This will bring up the familiar New Project dialog.
 Select **Visual C#** -> **Cross-Platform** -> **Cross Platform App (Xamarin.Forms or Native)**.
 Give the project a name, then Click **OK**.

   ![Creating the Xamarin Forms Project][img5]

 In the **New Cross Platform App** window, select **Blank App**, and use **Xamarin.Forms** as the UI technology, and a **Shared Project** for the code sharing strategy.

   ![Creating the Xamarin Forms Project][img27]

 Project creation will take longer than you expect, but there is a lot going on.
 If you have never created a mobile or UWP project before, you will be prompted to turn on Windows 10 Developer Mode:

   ![Turn on Developer Mode][img6]

 Developer mode in Windows 10 allows you to run unsigned binaries for development purposes and to turn on debugging so that you can step through your UWP programs within Visual Studio.
 Visual Studio may also just bring up the appropriate Settings page where you can turn on Developer mode.

 We will also get asked to choose what version of the Universal Windows platform we want to target:

   ![UWP Platform Chooser][img7]

 Version 10240 was the first version of Windows 10 that was released to the general public, so that's a good minimum version to pick.
 In general, the defaults for the Universal Windows Platform choice are good enough.

 Xamarin allows us to build iOS applications directly from Visual Studio.
 For this to work, we must have access to a Mac.
 This could be anything from a MacBook Air/Pro, to a Mac Mini in a drawer or closet in the office, or maybe even a [Mac in the cloud][19].
 The Xamarin tools use SSH to connect to the Mac, which must be [configured to build iOS apps from Visual Studio][9].

 !!! tip
     If you don't have a Mac and are not interested in building iOS applications, don't give up now!
 You can cancel through the Mac specific project setup and continue with building a great Android and Universal Windows app.
+You can also use [Visual Studio Mobile Center][vsmc] to build an iOS project.
 You can delete the iOS specific project after it has been created.

 When prompted about the Xamarin Mac Agent, Click **OK** to get the list of local mac agents:

   ![Xamarin Mac Agent - Host List][img8]

 Highlight your mac (in case there are multiples), then Click **Connect...**.
 If your mac is not listed or you are using a Mac in the cloud, then you can always enter the IP address for your mac.

 !!! tip
     For more troubleshooting tips, visit [The Xamarin Troubleshooting Site][20].